Numerical analysis and scientific computing

 PhD enquiries related to this theme can be directed to Dr Stefan Güttel.

-Our work covers the whole spectrum of the discipline from fundamental theory to algorithms to implementation in open source software.
+Our work covers the breadth of these disciplines from fundamental theory and algorithm development through to implementation in open source software.
+Our researchers have expertise in the following areas.

 Areas of expertise